 Enforce laws protecting historic buildings and natural sites (e.g., certain neighborhoods in Beirut, or the natural rock formations in the Keserwan-Faitroun mountains), and introduce more barriers against the demolition of historic buildings and natural sites.
+Prevent predatory development practices of land buying and property destruction in the area impacted by the Beirut Port explosion of August 4, 2020.

-DEVELOP COMPETITIVENESS
+COMPETITIVENESS

 Lebanon has been active in negotiating a large number of framework trade agreements with Arab states, as well as Eastern European countries.
 However, trade agreements have not gone beyond simple tariff reductions, which have been demonstrated by economic literature to offer little to no gain.
 Moving to eliminate tariffs is not the main objective: Non-trade barriers remain the main obstacle facing the flow of merchandise, and these barriers have been erected by both Arab and EU trading blocs, which constitute over 60 percent of Lebanese export destinations.
 Moreover, the liberalization of agriculture and services, two sectors that are important to Lebanon and other developing countries, has been put on hold by developed countries, starting with the EU and more so by the imposition of trade wars in 2019.
 At the multilateral level, Lebanon has held observer status at the World Trade Organization (WTO) since 1999 but effectively launched the accession process in May 2001, as part of the Doha round of trade negotiations.
 The WTO can be seen as a mechanism to protect small economies and to resolve international trade disputes, in addition to ensuring that small economies are not marginalized in a globalized world.
 Deeper integration offers dynamic long-term benefits and provides opportunities, notably to developing economies with the potential to grow, such as Lebanon.
 However, integration and harmonization under globalization require major reforms and efforts to upgrade and improve efficiencies that are inherently costly, especially to sheltered sectors or firms hidden behind protectionist measures.